 Instructions

-- Allow the sauce to heat through, then add the fresh spinach and allow to wilt down (about 3 to 5 minutes).
-Taste the sauce and adjust the flavor as needed with additional spices or salt and pepper.
+- Allow the sauce to heat through, then add fresh spinach; cook until wilted (about 3–4 minutes).
+Taste and adjust seasoning with salt and pepper.

 Nutrition